 the pots are still wet they are decorated with different

 atmospheric slips designed to utilize the fires unique effects.
-The pots are glazed in a variety of colors and patterns and then loaded into a salt kiln.
+The pots are glazed in a variety of colors and patterns and then loaded into kiln.

 Salt firing dates back to 15th century Germany, where